Database Objects and Actions

 The position defines the last line read by Hevo from a database log file or table, and helps to identify the line from which the next ingestion must start.
-It comprises the timestamp when the last record was ingested, along with the log file name and the line number (offset).
-For example, if the position is File:mysql-bin.000004 and Offset is 157, it means the log file last read is mysql-bin.000004 and the last line read is 157.
-Alongside, the timestamp value indicates the time when this last line was read.
+It comprises the timestamp when the last record was ingested.

-This option is provided for all Table mode and log-based Pipelines except for WAL mode in PostgreSQL and Streams in Amazon DynamoDB.
-For log based pipelines, as the position is based on the log file, which is common to all the objects, the position is applicable at the Pipeline level.
+This option is provided for all Table mode and MongoDB Pipelines.
+For log-based MongoDB Pipelines, as the position is based on the OpLog, which is common to all the objects, the position is applicable at the Pipeline level.

 Once you change the position, ingestion restarts from the new position.

 In case of log-based Pipelines, the change position option is available only for the MongoDB Source (all variants):

 To change the position:

 Note: If you need help in changing the offset, reach out to Hevo Support

 In the Pipeline List View, click on the Pipeline you want to modify, to open it in the Pipeline Overview page.